anujajayasuriya159/smart-campus-api/README.md

 Answer:

-In JAX-RS a new session is created for each individual HTTP request because in JAX-RS it automatically creates classes with every HTTP request.
-As a result of this, it optimizes the the concurrency safety.
+In JAX-RS a new instance is created for each individual HTTP request because in JAX-RS it automatically creates classes with every HTTP request.
+As a result of this, it optimizes the the concurrency safety(Usage of static HashMaps to save data).

 ### Question 2 (Part 1)